-- 2.30 Assessment for CRPS is not to proceed unless the following criteria have been met: - the diagnosis is to be confirmed by criteria in Table 2.2 below each of the four boxes must be addressed; and - the initial diagnosis must have been present for at least 18 months immediately preceding the assessment (to ensure accuracy of the diagnosis and to permit adequate time to achieve MMI); and - the diagnosis must have been made, prior to the assessment, by at least two examining specialists, with at least one of these being a Fellow of the Faculty of Pain Medicine or a Rheumatologist; and - other possible diagnoses must have been excluded.
+- 2.22 For Complex Regional Pain Syndrome (CPRS) to be present for the purposes of assessment: - the diagnosis is to be confirmed by criteria in Table 2.1 below each of the four boxes must be addressed - the diagnosis must have been present for at least one year (to ensure accuracy of the diagnosis and to permit adequate time to achieve MMI) - the diagnosis must have been verified by more than one examining physician, and - other possible diagnoses must have been excluded.

-Note: The diagnosis of CRPS is a clinical one, based on history and physical signs at the time of the assessment.
+Note: The diagnosis of CRPS should be a clinical one, based on history and physical signs at the time of the evaluation.
 Although changes such as Sudek's atrophy may be detectable on x-ray, such changes are adjunctive evidence and not a necessary part of the diagnostic criteria for CRPS.
-The assessor must ensure that previous diagnoses confirmed have been for complex regional pain syndrome and not for chronic regional pain.